Tit (bird): Fission–fusion society

 Fission–fusion society has been documented in a number of avian taxa including this one.
 In brief, that means flocks can split into smaller groups or individuals, and subsequently reunite.

 Vocalisations

 A great tit calling in Finland.

 The tits make a variety of calls and songs.
 They are amongst the most vocal of all birds, calling continuously in most situations, so much so that they are only ever silent for specific reasons such as avoiding predators or when intruding on a rival's territory.
 Quiet contact calls are made while feeding to facilitate cohesion with others in their social group.
 Other calls are used for signalling alarm—a well-known example being the "chic-a-dee-dee" of North American species in the genus Poecile, the call which gives them their local common name, the chickadee.
 The call also serves as a rallying call to summon others to mob and harass the predator.
 The number of "dee" syllables at the end of the call increases with the level of danger the predator poses.
+Studies in the Japanese tit (Parus cinereus) have shown that different calls can encode messages such as "scan surroundings" or "approach", which can be combined to transmit compound messages.
+The order of these messages is meaningful, which has led researchers to liken the ordering of calls to syntax and grammar in human language.
+These birds have also been shown to create mental images for the call used to signal the presence of a snake, a cognitive ability that had previously been only attested in humans.